JuliaLang/julia/JuliaSyntax/README.md

 # Tokenize

-**Note:** This package does not currently work well with transpose and conjugate transpose operators like in `A' * b` and will try to tokenize this as the beginning of a `CHAR` literal.

 `Tokenize` is a Julia package that serves a similar purpose and API as the [tokenize module](https://docs.python.org/3/library/tokenize.html) in Python but for Julia.
 This is to take a string or buffer containing Julia code, perform lexical analysis and return a stream of tokens.

 The goals of this package is to be